lmammino/loige.co/content/posts/2020-04-26_middy-1-is-here/index.md

 Middy has the goal to simplify the way you write Lambda code, essentially by providing a convenient middleware abstraction (similar to the ones you find in frameworks such as Express or Fastify).
 A middleware framework can simplify code re-use, testing and avoid code duplication.
 Middy also provides a collection of middlewares that can be installed and configured to fullfil very common use cases (authentication, authorization, caching, data validation, deserialization and serialization, etc.).

-Just to give you a feeling of how using middy looks like, here's a snippet of code:
+Just to give you a feeling of what using middy looks like, here's a snippet of code:

 ```javascript
 // import core